The-Chris-Davies/stegan-lang/doc/examples.rst

 ========
 countUp.png

-This program counts up from 1 indefinitely, disregarding overflows, and eventually causes a segmentation fault.
+This program counts up from 1 indefinitely.

 Count Up 2
 ==========
 countUp2.png

-This program is a modified count up, and will exit after counting to 255.
+This program is a modified count up, and will exit after counting to 100.

 Hello World Hidden
 ==================